The Essential Hub of our Financial Planning Community.

 Chapters must do so, but it doesn't drive attendance, membership, or revenue.

-Even as the costs and burdens of producing quality local, live CE content by lecture increase - consistently providing Rigorous and Engaging learning experiences - the market options available for a professional to choose how to receive and consume their desired topic or content by superlative presenters and SMEs have expanded exponentially.
+Even as the costs and burdens of producing quality local, live CE content by lecture increase - consistently providing rigorous and engaging learning experiences - the market options available for a professional to choose how to receive and consume their desired topic or content by superlative presenters and SMEs have expanded exponentially.

 Free CE options for financial planning professionals are readily available 24/7 via a computer screen and an internet connection.
 Any topic.
 Any time.
 Free.
 From an Expert.